 Being intentional about the design of your next training program by using a model rooted in adult learning theory can make the difference between a meandering, ineffective session and an engaging session that leads to change.
 Following is the model we use, based upon work from Malcolm Knowles and Robert Gagne:

 This is the step that I’ve most often seen skipped, which leads some participants’ attention to drift.
-An anchor is an activity designed to connect your content to the learners’ previous experiences.
+An anchor activity is designed to connect your content to the learners’ previous experiences.
 When this step is skipped and a presenter launches directly into their content, it’s more difficult for the participants to relate.

 Anchor activities can be quick, 3-minute activities or they can take the first hour or so of a full-day training program.
 Some examples of anchor activities can include: